marcogonzalez99/PolarisKitShowcase/README.md

 ## 💡 Why PolarisKit?

-Pygame is an amazing library — but structuring your project can be a challenge.
+Pygame is an amazing library, but structuring your project can be a challenge.
 PolarisKit gives you a lightweight but solid foundation so you can focus on *your* game mechanics instead of boilerplate.

 ---